DynamoDS/DynamoPrimer/05_Geometry-for-Computational-Design/5-6_solids.md

 4. **Solid.UnionAll**: Union the cones and the sphere
 5. **Topology.Edges**: Query the edges of the new solid
 6. **Solid.Fillet**: Fillet the edges of the spiky ball

+> Download the example files that accompanies this image (Right click and "Save Link As...").
+A full list of example files can be found in the Appendix.

+> Geometry for Computational Design - Solids.dyn